BSVogler/k8s-runpod-kubelet/readme.md

 ## Job Annotations

+By trial and error I found using a template is the only way to make the API use the preconfigured authentication credentials for custom container registries.
+I also found that `COMMUNITY` GPU types are never available via the api.

 To use the controller, annotate your GPU Jobs with these annotations:

 - `runpod.io/managed: "true"`: Indicates that this job can be managed by the controller
+- `runpod.io/required-gpu-memory: "16"`: Specify minimum GPU memory required (in GB)
+- `runpod.io/templateId`: specify a template at runpod and use this id.

+Optional:
 - `runpod.io/offload: "true"`: Explicitly request offloading to RunPod
-- `runpod.io/required-gpu-memory: "16"`: Specify minimum GPU memory required (in GB)
+- `runpod.io/cloud-type`: Specify cloud type, either "SECURE" or "COMMUNITY" (default is "SECURE")
+- `runpod.io/container-registry-auth-id`: Specify container registry authentication ID

 Example: